Why are we doing this?

 In light of this, a review of Invest to Save (undertaken by PPIW) recommended segmenting the Invest to Save fund to create a bespoke offer for organisations considering more radical options for achieving savings.
 This segmented programme is Innovate to Save.

-The deadline for submission of applications is 10am on Tuesday 23 May 2017.
-We will then process, score and shortlist all the applications received before inviting a selection of applicants to take part in interviews.
+The deadline for submission of applications was 10am on Tuesday 23 May 2017.
+We will now process, score and shortlist all the applications received before inviting a selection of applicants to take part in interviews.